KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/08/02

+- Fixes an issue where when placing markers on a map will trigger display errors when the max Energy of certain Path Resonances and Boundary Equations is at 200 in the Simulated and Divergent Universes.
+This issue will not affect the actual effects.

 ■2024/08/01

 - Fixes an issue where certain character Ultimate animations are abnormal when the combat scene is set to "The Shackling Prison."